The Prime Minister (film)

 The Prime Minister is a 1941 British historical drama film directed by Thorold Dickinson and starring John Gielgud, Diana Wynyard, Fay Compton and Stephen Murray.

 It details the life and times of Benjamin Disraeli, who became Prime Minister of the United Kingdom.
 It depicts his long marriage to Mary Disraeli and his relationship with various other public figures of the era including William Gladstone, Lord Melbourne and Queen Victoria.
 Gielgud would later reprise his role as Disraeli in the ITV television drama Edward the Seventh (1975).

-The film was shot at Teddington Studios by the British subsidiary of Warner Brothers.
+The film was shot at Teddington Studios by the British subsidiary of Warner Bros.
+Pictures.
 The company had previously made a successful biopic of the Prime Minister as Disraeli in 1929.
 The film's sets were designed by the art director Norman G. Arnold.

 Plot

 The film is not a remake of the 1929 film Disraeli, which depicted only one incident late in Disraeli's career.
 Instead, The Prime Minister is an episodic biography of Disraeli from his early career as a novelist through his political triumphs as an elder statesman.
 The film is almost a hagiography, depicting Disraeli as a lifelong social reformer and a Tory democrat dedicated to "England" and to "democracy"; the film ends with a scene that the American Film Institute describes as a crowd cheering Disraeli and Queen Victoria "for saving the country".